 - Please ask other people to stay away, and try to ensure no one comes bursting into the room.

-- Please ask “what can I do to help?” but don’t press for an answer; some of us become mute in meltdown.
+- Please ask “what can I do to help?” but don’t press for an answer; many of us become mute in meltdown.

 - A glass of water will probably be welcome.